Titania (Marvel Comics): Back to Earth

-Once back on Earth, Titania and Absorbing Man continue to work as professional criminals by joining Baron Helmut Zemo's latest incarnation of the Masters of Evil.
-Their first assignment is to recruit the powerful Moonstone, which also prevents them from joining the main group in the assault on Avengers Mansion.
+Once back on Earth, Titania and Absorbing Man continue to work as professional criminals by joining Baron Helmut Zemo's incarnation of the Masters of Evil.
+Their first assignment is to recruit Moonstone, which also prevents them from joining the main group in the assault on Avengers Mansion.
 To kill time, Titania robs a jewelry store and attracts the attention of Spider-Man.
 Too afraid to fight him, she runs but encounters him again at LaGuardia Airport.
 Titania avoids fighting, having Creel do so on her behalf.
 The sight of his near-defeat at Spider-Man's hands proves enough for Titania to temporarily overcome her 'arachnophobia', charging in to save her boyfriend.
 Creel ends the fight by threatening to destroy a plane full of innocents if Spider-Man refuses to leave the scene, which he reluctantly does.

-The villain couple receive another assignment from the Masters: to kill Hercules who had been gravely injured by the Masters, and was hospitalized.
+The villain couple receive another assignment from the Masters: to kill Hercules who had been gravely injured by the Masters and was hospitalized.
 Despite being guarded by only Ant-Man (Scott Lang) and the Wasp, Hercules survives.
 Creel is stung by insects in human form and Titania is shrunk to the size of Wasp.
 She is taken to the Vault, a superhuman penitentiary.

 The stay in the Vault does not last long.
-When Iron Man begins the Armor Wars (the battle to destroy or disable all enhanced armor types based on stolen Iron Man designs), it inevitably leads him to the Guardsmen, The Vault's wardens.
+When Iron Man begins the "Armor Wars" (the battle to destroy or disable all enhanced armor types based on stolen Iron Man designs), it inevitably leads him to the Guardsmen who are the Vault's prison officers.
 The ensuing conflict creates a power failure, allowing Titania and Mister Hyde to escape.
-While Captain America manages to subdue and capture Mister Hyde, his colleague D-Man is unsuccessful in apprehending Titania.
-When allowed the opportunity for a rematch, D-Man simply lets her escape because she is far stronger than him.
+While Captain America manages to subdue and capture Hyde, his colleague D-Man is unsuccessful in apprehending Titania.
+When allowed the opportunity for a rematch, D-Man lets her escape because she is far stronger than him.

-Using her newfound freedom, Titania travels to Washington D.C.
-After losing a succession of battles with She-Hulk, Titania promises to never attack her again and returns to jail.
+Using her newfound freedom, Titania travels to Washington, D.C.
+After losing a succession of battles with She-Hulk, Titania willingly returns to jail after falsely promising to end their feud.